Käsekrainer

 Käsekrainer (/de/) is a type of lightly smoked Brühwurst containing roughly torn bits of pork and 10% to 20% cheese (for example Emmentaler) cut into small cubes.
-They are sold all over Austria at Würstelstand outlets.
+They are sold all over Austria at sausage stands as well as being available in shops for home consumption and barbecues.
 It is a variety of Carniolan sausage.
 Käsekrainer was invented by two people from Upper Austria, chef Herbert Schuch from Buchkirchen and Franz Thalhammer in the late 1960s.

 Preparation and variants

 Käsekrainer can be cooked, roasted or grilled.

 The original Käsekrainer is served with mustard and freshly cut horseradish, other varieties with mustard and ketchup, optionally sprinkled with curry powder.

 A popular dish is the Käsekrainer hot dog, where a Käsekrainer is served in a hollow piece of white bread with mustard or ketchup.
 The Käsekrainer Bosna sandwich, resembling a sandwich, is known as a "Kafka" in the Linz area.

-Käsekrainer should not be confused with the Berner sausage, a Vienna sausage (Austrian German: Frankfurter) cut lengthways, filled with Emmentaler cheese and wrapped in roast bacon.
+Käsekrainer should not be confused with the Berner sausage, a Vienna sausage (Austrian German: Frankfurter) cut lengthwise, filled with Emmentaler cheese and wrapped in roast bacon.